rkgeronimo/wp-web/README.md

 - Always create migrations for database schema changes
 - Never modify the database directly in development

+### Backups

+This project includes an automated backup system that creates compressed database and uploads backups, uploads them to Dropbox (or other storage providers), and automatically deletes old backups.

+See **[BACKUP_README.md](BACKUP_README.md)** for complete documentation.

 ### Other Development Topics

 - JavaScript / CSS changes (watcher and build)